Skip to main content

 Eligibility:

 Horatio Alger scholarships are awarded to promising young students from low-income families.
-These targeted scholarships are endowed by members of the Horatio Alger Association at several different universities and colleges.
-Some are also targeted to specific fields of study.
+A number of targeted scholarships are endowed by members of the Horatio Alger Association at several different universities and colleges.
+Some are also aimed at specific fields of study.

 Amount: Up to $55,000 per year